girlnotfound/Horiseon-Reimagined/README.md

 - I examined the icon and image elements, and attached alt descriptions to the images.

+- I organized the CSS by consolidating selectors and properties, ensuring it follows a semantic structure.
+Additionally I included comments for clarity in the CSS.

 ## Collaborators

 This project was made possible with the help of: